Mentorship Expands Your Community!

-Program Coordinators (PCs) introduce JV AmeriCorps members (JVs) to the Mentor Program during Fall Area Visit.
+The Alumni Engagement Coordinator (AEC) introduces JV/AmeriCorps members (JVs) to the Mentor Program during Pre-Orientation sessions in May, June, and July.
+They receive another reminder during in-person Orientation in August.
 JVs who are interested can sign up using the JV Mentor Website Page.

-JVs interested in intentional mentoring based on shared identities with an FJV will indicate that need on this form.
+JVs interested in intentional mentoring based on shared identities with an FJV will indicate that need on the sign-up form.

-Once chosen, the JV will inform the staff member and the staff member will connect the JV and their chosen mentor via email.
+Once signups are received, the Alumni Engagement Coordinator will connect the JV and their chosen mentor via email.

 Schedule a Meeting